liying2008/easy-deployment/README.md

 ## Features

 - Select "Build & Deploy" to build your project and deploy it to a remote server.
-- Selecting "Deploy Only" will only execute the deployment process.
+- Select "Deploy Only" to deploy your project build dist to the remote server.

 ![Extension menus](https://raw.githubusercontent.com/liying2008/easy-deployment/master/pics/extension_commands.png)